David Jackson (musician): Van der Graaf Generator

-Other work
+Music projects

-In addition to his work in Van der Graaf Generator, Jackson has collaborated with other musicians, frequently with other members of Van der Graaf Generator, as on The Long Hello project.
-He collaborated on a number of projects with Van der Graaf Generator co-founder Judge Smith.
-He played with Peter Gabriel at the Reading Festival in 1979.
+Jackson has collaborated with other musicians, frequently with other members of Van der Graaf Generator, as on The Long Hello project.
+He collaborated on a number of projects with VdGG co-founder Judge Smith, and performed with Peter Gabriel at the Reading Festival in 1979.
 Jackson works often with Italian rock musicians, most particularly Alex Carpani Band from Bologna and Osanna from Naples.
+In 2012 and 2013 he toured the European and American continents with the Alex Carpani Band.

+Education and therapeutic work

 Jackson attended the University of St Andrews, reading psychology, and University of Surrey, Roehampton, studying teaching.
 He has worked as a mathematics teacher for primary school children in the UK.

 He has also worked with physically and mentally disabled people, enabling them to make music through the use of a technology known as Soundbeam.
 He is also a Soundbeam trainer, system designer and builder.
 A documentary about his work with autistic children was broadcast on BBC Radio 4 in 1998.

 Tonewall is the name for his idea.
 Apart from Soundbeams this also features Echo-Mirrors and Jellybean Eye.
 Jackson works together with groups of people of all levels of ability and even profound disability to create music together on stage, accompanied by musicians from diverse styles, such as orchestral and jazz musicians, Caribbean music, and much more.

-In 2012 and 2013 he toured the European and American continents with the Italian Alex Carpani Band.

 Personal life

 David Jackson was born in Stamford, Lincolnshire.
 His daughter is singer Dorie Jackson, who works with Chris Difford, Francis Dunnery and William Topley among others.
 His son is recording engineer Jake Jackson.

+A characteristic hallmark is Jackson's black leather newsboy cap with its visor that clings to his forehead decorated with several pins, which he has worn on stage for more than 50 years.